-There were several sales in the quarter also, with the Fund selling completely out of Make My Trip (Indian online travel), Naver (search and ecommerce in Korea), Heineken (global brewer), Walmart de Mexico (retail in Mexico and Central America), Qualitas (Mexican insurance) and Total Energies (global oil major).
+There were several sales in the quarter also, with the Fund selling completely out of Make My Trip (Indian online travel), Naver (search and ecommerce in Korea), Heineken (global brewer), Qualitas (Mexican insurance) and Total Energies (global oil major).
 In the case of Make My Trip and Qualitas, the sales were due to valuation.
 In the enthusiasm for fast growing Indian companies, Make My Trip, which we had owned for the past few years, is now up 240% over the past year, outperforming even Nvidia.
 In the case of Naver and Heineken, the sales were driven by concerns over the long-term moat around their businesses becoming progressively weaker.
-The small Walmex position (0.4% of Fund at time of sale) was effectively a switch into Femsa to take the latter to a 1% position.
-The sale of Total Energies (0.6% position at time of sale) effectively funded the Standard Bank purchase (0.5%).
+The sale of Total Energies largely funded the Standard Bank purchase.